andyHa/pimii-legacy/README.md

 ## Syntax

- - TODO: Learn from some examples in examples.pi and lib/pimii.pi (You should launch pimii which provides syntax highlighting :-)
+ - TODO: Learn from some examples in deploy/examples/example.pi and /deploy/lib/pimii.pi (You should launch pimii which provides syntax highlighting :-)